esostaks/esostaks/README.md

 <h4><br><br><br><br>ABOUT ME</h4>

 <p>My name is Edgars and I'm a passionate software developer.
 I have always had a natural interest about tech things, and it only increased as I got my first computer gifted to me as a teenager.
-I was especially curious about all the magic that happens behind the different software and apps that we use everyday and often caught myself thinking about how I would improve particular app and what cool features I would add if I were the developer. <br><br> And that is how I decided to immerse myself into coding and become a professional software developer.
+I was especially curious about all the magic that happens behind the different software and apps that we use everyday and often caught myself thinking about how I would improve particular app and what cool features I would add if I were the developer. <br><br> And that is how I decided to immerse myself into the world of coding and become a professional software developer.
 For now I am focusing on the frontend development.
 Feel free to browse some of my work. </p>

 <h4><br><br><br><br>TOOLS</h4>